N1kRolexx/Arduino-for-growers/README.md

 ---
 ## Key features
-- Telegram bot with nice menu, which allows full control over your growing environment.
+- Telegram bot with nice keyboards, which allows full control over your growing environment.
 - Measuring temperature/humidity and showing on LCD display inside grow space or sending to you via Telegram.
 - Automatic climate control allows to set temperature and humidity levels, which Arduino will try to keep to during different stages of growing.
-- Automatic 18/6 or manual light schedule for your plants.
+- Automatic 18/6 light schedule for your plants.
+Can be changed in Arduino sketch (or via telegram - coming soon)
-- All adjustments are done through Telegram bot menu.
+- All adjustments are done through Telegram bot menu and handy keyboards.

 ## What you will need
 ### Hardware